Richyboy170/activity-planner/models-augmented_dataset/new_data_evaluation-with_70/NEW_DATA_EVALUATION_REPORT.md

 ## 9. Conclusions and Recommendations

-### ⚠ INCONSISTENT PERFORMANCE (4/10)
+### ✗ POOR PERFORMANCE (≤2/10)

-The model shows inconsistent performance on new data:
+The model shows poor performance on new data:

-- Significant performance drop compared to baseline
+- Performance far below expectations
-- Model may be overfitting to training data
+- Model does not generalize to new data
-- Substantial improvement needed before production use
+- Not suitable for production use

 **Recommendations:**
-- Investigate data distribution shift between train and new data
+- Complete model redesign likely required
-- Consider regularization techniques to improve generalization
+- Review problem formulation and feature selection
-- Expand training dataset with more diverse samples
+- Investigate data quality and labeling consistency
-- Review feature engineering approach
+- Consider alternative modeling approaches
-- Retrain model with adjusted hyperparameters
+- Increase training dataset size substantially

 ---